-- 4.1.1.
-Continue architectural planning and engineering for the relocation of the Lake County Discovery Museum, and begin implementation as funds are available.
-Fundraising activities will be conducted by the Preservation Foundation of the Lake County Forest Preserves. - 4.1.2.
-Evaluate existing facilities supporting the District's public programs, special events, exhibits and other educational services about nature, history and culture, utilizing information from the 2012 assessment of field trip program needs and issues.
+- 4.1 Completentinue architectural planning and engineering for the relocation of the Lake County Discovery Museum and its archives, collections and staff to the General Office.
+This also includes modification to the first floor Committee Room, and Ppermit Ooffice and Lobby., and begin implementation as funds are available.
+Fundraising activities will be conducted by the Preservation Foundation of the Lake County Forest Preserves. - 4.2 Continue to evaluate options for an institutional transfer and custodianship of the Teich Archives. work on the transfer of the Teich Archives to the University of Illinois - Urbana. - 4.3 Evaluate existing facilities supporting the District's public programs, special events, exhibits and other educational services about nature, history and culture, utilizing information from the 2012 assessment of field trip program needs and issues.